 If you are recently engaged you might discover the overwhelming amount of large weddings when looking for inspiration.
 I’ll admit that when I go to Instagram to catch up, most weddings I see have 250 or more guests.
 These are lavish weddings that look like they cost well into the six figure range.
 Large centerpieces.
 Thousands of flowers floating over the dance floor.
 A cake with a 3ft base and several tiers of delicious goodness.

 But what happens if you’re the type of couple that doesn’t care to have any of that?
 What if you are low key and don’t care for all the bells and whistles that can come with a wedding?

 Not every couple dreams of the fantasy wedding that we see in popular wedding magazines and blogs.
 This doesn’t mean their wedding is any less worthy of our likes or clicks.
 It just means many of these couples are more focused on their guests than anything else.

 Often times when a person hears someone say they are having a small wedding, people believe it’s because of the budget.
 “Oh they are having a small wedding because they cannot afford a large one”.
 That might be true, but should never be applied as a reason for any small wedding.

 I for one want a small wedding no more than a 50 person guest count.
 Why?
 Because I honestly don’t believe I know that many people close enough to have at my wedding.
 I also want a destination wedding so that should help narrow things down too.

-A few things to understand about smaller weddings is:
+A few things to understand about a small DC weddings is: